 Look for the least popular posts of all time

-Google Analytics is a treasure trove of information including which posts receive the least amount of traffic.
-That’s the place you can start.
+Google Analytics is a treasure trove of information, including which posts receive the least traffic.
+So that’s the place you can start.

-We generally look at popular and try to tweak them to make them more popular but if those posts are already getting traction why not reverse engineer and built up the articles that need some love?
+We generally look at popular and try to tweak them to make them more popular, but if those posts are already getting traction, why not reverse engineer and build up the articles that need some love?

-Take a look at the bottom of the list posts and determine if it would make sense to freshen them up, add a new concept or some additional media to enhance the message.
+Look at the bottom of the list of posts and determine if it would make sense to freshen them up, add a new concept, or some additional media to enhance the message.